 The ultimate highlight awaits the approximately 7,000 spectators in the Festhalle.
 With several video screens, they will be informed about interim and end times, as well as visitors can enjoy all the emotional images of the 42.195 kilometer circuit.
 In addition, the names of the "short-before-the-target-finisher" are determined and recorded on the video screen via a mat immediately in front of the Frankfurt "Gud Stubb".
 The main hall is on this day a single major running party.
 Here are all the finisher the cheered main actor.
 The atmosphere is provided by the hosts Kai Völker (hr1) and Frank Piontek.

 Another hot spot is waiting for you in the Fressgass.
-Here, our sponsor Duracell awaits you with his cheering mile with DJ, music, audience - and action and moderation.
-Just on the second inner city at km 40 Duracell will heat you up properly.
+Here, Rumbacoustic awaits you with Latin music.
+Just at the inner city at km 40 they will heat you up properly.

 Frankfurter clubs and their music and cheer-up groups lead you through the tuning booths in Goldstein and Schwanheim from the half marathon to the Schwanheimer Brücke.
 One highlight is the route moderation by Markus Bourcade at the half marathon point.